abstractqqq/dsds/README.md

 It should run on all versions >= 3.9.

 Note: scikit-learn, lightgbm, xgboost and nltk are needed for full functionalities.
+I am writing a lot of things from scratch in order to minimize dependency and increase efficiency within the package.

 # Why the name DSDS?